- Paros is the second-largest island in the Cyclades after Naxos and is known for its beauty and vibrant Cycladic villages.

 South of Piso Livadi, there's the excellent beach of Chrysi Akti, considered one of the finest beaches of the Mediterranean.

-The village of Alyki is similar to Piso Livadi, a small fishing village with small ports full of fishing boats, overlooking Antiparos island and making your stay in Paros a feast for the eyes.
+The village of Alyki is similar to Piso Livadi, a small fishing village with small ports full of fishing boats overlooking Antiparos Island and making your stay in Paros a feast for the eyes.

-Alyki is famous for its sandy beach, but also the exquisite pubs along the coastal road serving fresh fish and tasty local wines.
+Alyki is famous for its sandy beach but also the exquisite pubs along the coastal road serving fresh fish and tasty local wines.
 It also has several hotels, restaurants, coffee bars, and even the famous Skorpios Folklore Museum.

-Its good road network can easily take you from one settlement to another, while the island's good signage, as well as the smoothness of its roads, call for a thorough exploration of either its coastal or mountainous, but definitely beautiful, villages.
+When arriving from Athens to Paros, you will realize that its good road network can easily take you from one settlement to another, while the island's good signage, as well as the smoothness of its roads, call for a thorough exploration of either its coastal or mountainous, but definitely beautiful, villages.